nilsnh/rdf-n3-syntax-slides/README.md

 ##License

-This set of slides are licensed under [Creative Commons (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/).
+The content of the slides are licensed under [Creative Commons (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/).